wilko55/trafficlights/readme.md

 ## Adding configurations
 Consists of two parts:
 1. Adding an extra config category in the database and assigning services to that category
-2. Adding that config name to the approved validConfigurations array in /traffic route within the main app.js file
+2. Adding that config name to the approved validConfigurations array in /lib/validation.js

+## Testing
+For client side, go to `/test/testRunner.html`.
+For server side, run `npm run test` on the command line.